Skip to main content

 Evaluation Metrics

-Evaluation metrics define the scoring criteria used for Auto QA and manual audits.
-Manual metrics support supervisor-led evaluations and qualitative scoring such as empathy, tone, or judgment.
+Evaluation metrics define the criteria used for audits and Auto QA scoring.
+Manual metrics are human-scored and assess qualitative aspects such as tone, empathy, and judgment.

 Add Configure Metrics

-1. Search and select the required metrics, then add them to the form.
+1. Add the required evaluation metrics to the form.

 Manual metrics are supported only in points-based scoring and are excluded from automated (Auto QA) scorecards.